rjehrlich/rc-store/README.md

 - ![IntelliJ](https://img.shields.io/badge/IntelliJ_IDEA-000000.svg?style=for-the-badge&logo=intellij-idea&logoColor=white)

 ## General Project Approach
+As a group we came together and decided our overall project process would consist of four important pieces.
+Planning our project in these 4 steps helped us keep on track of our to-do's and requirements.

+We planned out the following in each of the four areas:

 ### User Stories
 * As a User, I want to create a profile so that I can save my personal information and preferences